-I am a cultural and social geographer interested in the following areas:
+I am a Lecturer in Social and Cultural Geography, interested in the following areas:

-My ESRC funded research project involved working with more-than representational theories to understand the lived experience of older people in the move towards creating 'Age-Friendly Cities'.
-I am currently working on publications from this research alongside working as a research associate on a project called Methods for Change.
+My ESRC funded research project involved working with non-representational theories to understand the lived experience of older people in the move towards creating 'age-friendly cities'.
+I am currently working on publications from this research alongside publications from the methods for change project.

 I am also working with colleagues from Sociology on an ESRC N8 funded creative mapping project which is exploring the lived heritage of canal street, Manchester.

 I work closely with colleagues at the Manchester Urban Institute (MUI), the Manchester Institute for Collaborative Research on Ageing (MICRA) and the Morgan Centre for Research into Everyday Lives.
 I am part of the Cities, Politics and Economies (CPE) research group and the Manchester Urban Ageing research group (MUARG).
 I co-convened the first ever MICRA PhD and early career conference in 2019 and have convened international, interdisciplinary and collaborative workshops on infrastructure, creative methods and ageing.